-- Warch 14" - 5.
-Student Learning Contract (For School Ministry): Identifying the areas of needed personal, pastoral, and professional growth, the student is to complete the "Objectives" and "How this will be accomplished" sections in dialogue with the Placement Supervisor.
-This should be completed within the first few weeks of your ministry. - Once completed, arrange a meeting to review the Objectives with the Director of Field Education. - 6.
-Release of Information Form is to be completed and submitted to the Director of Field Education at the Orientation Session. - 7.
-Assignments: Each student is responsible for two Theological Reflections papers one per semester (2-3 pages).
-These are to be submitted on the OWL site. - First Semester: Submit anytime between Monday, November 20st and Friday, December 8, 2023 - Second Semester: Submit anytime between Monday, March 12th and Thursday, April 8, 2024.
+- 5. Student Learning Contract (For School Ministry): Identifying the areas of needed personal, pastoral, and professional growth, the student is to complete the "Objectives" and "How this will be accomplished" sections in dialogue with the Placement Supervisor.
+This should be completed within the first few weeks of your ministry and a copy submitted to the Director of Field Education no later than Monday, September 30th. - Once completed, arrange a meeting to review the Objectives with the Director of Field Education. - 6.
+Release of Information Form is to be completed and submitted to the Director of Field Education at the Orientation Session.

+7. Assignments: